 Sometimes you want your readers to stay on the same page that they are at, even if they click on a link.
 In fact, many websites open a new window whenever you click on a link external to their site.

 Before you decide to make all your links open new windows, there are some things to consider:

-- Some readers are annoyed when they have multiple windows open on their screen
+- Some readers are annoyed when they have multiple windows or tabs open on their screen

 - The back button doesn’t always work in the new window, and this may confuse some people

 - Do you need to have the window be fully functional?

 - Should the window be the same size as the current window?